reeonce/reeonce.github.io/_posts/Rails/2014-11-28-ruby_on_rails.markdown

 3. Could not find a JavaScript runtime.
 See https://github.com/sstephenson/execjs for a list of available runtimes.
 (ExecJS::RuntimeUnavailable)

 	Make sure nodejs has been installed.
 Remove # before `gem 'therubyracer',  platforms: :ruby` in the Gemfile

+4. rake aborted!
+MultiJson::AdapterError: Did not recognize your adapter specification (cannot load such file -- json/ext/parser).

+	Add the following to your Gemfile, version 1.10.1 not woking:

+		gem 'multi_json', '1.7.8'
+		bundle update multi_json

+5. ruby on rails assets not found

+	go to /public and see if the assets folder is there, if not, open config/environments/production.rb in your application:

+		config.serve_static_assets = false

+	set it to `true`, or you can use Apache or Nginx to serve the static assets.

+6. home/ec2-user/.gem/ruby/2.0/gems/activesupport-4.1.8/lib/active_support/dependencies.rb:247:in `require': cannot load such file -- io/console (LoadError)

+		gem 'io-console'
+		gem install